-- D. For the purposes of the ALE, personal or family problems or situations are conditions that negatively affect the student's academic and social progress.
-These may include, but are not limited to:

-- Ongoing, persistent lack of attaining proficiency levels in literacy and mathematics

-- 2. Abuse: physical, mental, or sexual

-- 3. Frequent relocation of residency

-- 4. Homelessness

-- 5. Inadequate emotional support

-- 6. Mental/physical health problem

-- 7. Pregnancy

-- 8. Single parenting

-- E. Prior to a long term assignment to the ALE, intervention activities encouraged.
-These interventions include but are not limited to: parent conference, behavior modification plans, counseling, school based mental health, classroom interventions, etc.

-- F. The teachers and administrator of the ALE shall determine exit criteria for students assigned to the district's ALE on which to base the student's return to the regular school program of instruction.

-- G. The district's ALE program shall follow class size, staffing, curriculum, and expenditure requirements identified in the DESE Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds.
+- D. Prior to a long-term assignment to the ALE, intervention activities are encouraged.
+These interventions include but are not limited to: parent conference, behavior modification plans, counseling, school based mental health, classroom interventions, etc. - E. The teachers and administrator of the ALE shall determine exit criteria for students assigned to the district's ALE on which to base the student's return to the regular school program of instruction. - F. The district's ALE program shall follow class size, staffing, curriculum, and expenditure requirements identified in the DESE Rules Governing the Distribution of Student Special Needs Funding and the Determination of Allowable Expenditure of These Funds.

-Legal References: A.C.A. § 6-48-101, 509, A.C.A. § 6-20-2305(b)(2), DESE Rules Governing the Distribution of Student Special Needs and the Determination of Allowable Expenditure of These Funds-3.01, 3.05, 4.00, and 8.0

-HISTORY BOE: ADDITED JUNE 10, 2008 REVISED: JUNE 10, 2014
+Legal References: A.C.A. § 6-48-101, 509, A.C.A. § 6-20-2305(b)(2), DESE Rules Governing Student Special Needs Funding - 3.01, 3.05, 4.00, and 8.0 HISTORY BOE: ADOPTED APRIL 28, 2014 REVISED: June 25, 2019; July 14, 2020; June 14, 2022